juliangav/www.julian.is/site/content/articles/2017-08-16-lessons-learned-after-200-ab-tests-on-20-websites.md

 Ever since that debacle, I’ve made sure to include the website’s vital metrics as goals for any test I setup.
 While you may think you're scoring big wins, you may be affecting other vital metrics in a not so awesome way.
 I suggest you keep an eye out for this, especially when running tests to leading metrics.

-<h2>Let a Combination of Your Main Metric &amp; Friction Points Determine What You’re Testing</h2>
+<h2 id="friction-points">Let Friction Points &amp; Your Main Metric Determine What You’re Testing</h2>